COVID-19 quarantine lapses often start at the top Down Under

 However, under the NRL’s bio-security rules designed to keep the league in play during the pandemic, players and selected club officials cannot have visitors or go to pubs, cafes or restaurants.

-“I wouldn’t have done it if I thought I did something wrong,” Bennett told Australian Associated Press “If (isolation) is what’s got to happen, that’s their call.
-The rules have changed that many times about what we can do and can’t do.”
+Bennett and St. George-Illawarra forward Paul Vaughan, who visited a cafe just hours before the Dragons’ match with the Sydney Roosters, were ordered to quarantine for 14 days and undergo testing for COVID-19 before being allowed to return.

-If he is quarantined, he would be unable to coach his South Sydney Rabbitohs in Friday night’s match against his former club, the Brisbane Broncos.
+The sanction meant Bennett was barred from guiding his South Sydney Rabbitohs in Friday night’s match against his former club, the Brisbane Broncos.

-St. George-Illawarra forward Paul Vaughan has admitted to breaching the rules by visiting a cafe on Thursday, just hours before the Dragons’ match with the Sydney Roosters.
+“We are living in extraordinary times and we must do everything in our power to ensure the health and safety of our players, staff and the general community,’’ NRL chief executive Andrew Abdo said in a statement.
+“This is a regrettable decision but today’s actions will operate as an important reminder to our players and staff about the importance of strict adherence to the protocols.

-Peter V’landys, the Australian Rugby League Commission chairman which administers the NRL, criticized Bennett and Vaughan.
+“Our players and staff have made significant sacrifices to ensure the season can proceed.
+I have sympathy for the liberties they have had to give up and I am proud of how well the overwhelming majority have complied with our protocols.”

 There have also been regulation-breakers in the homegrown sport of Aussie rules.